 Great Reasons to Switch to LED Lighting #1: Ludicrously Long-Lasting

-LED lighting technology has improved in leaps and bounds since its inception, and now it occupies the top spot as far as modern light sources are concerned.
+LED lighting technology has improved in leaps and bounds since its inception.
+And now, it occupies the top spot as far as modern light sources are concerned.
 This series of LED Monkey blogs examines why LED is taking the lighting world by storm and gives you some great reasons to use it as your primary source of lighting.

-from GE (General Electric).
 It generates the same number of lumens as a conventional incandescent B22 bulb, however that bulb will consume around ten times more power to achieve an equivalent level of brightness!

 Unlike traditional light bulbs which can shatter and break with the slightest of movements, LED bulbs are extremely robust and durable, and this leads us on to the real reason we’re here today – their incredible longevity!

 While old-school incandescent and halogen light bulbs have an expected lifespan of between 750 and 2000 hours, you can reasonably expect an LED like the one mentioned above to last between 25,000 and 50,000 hours!

 You might be scratching your head right now (see picture - right) and asking yourself how this incredible feat can possibly be achieved.